---

 The idle timeout only counts your interactions with the sandbox, not anything running inside it.
 A process, server, or job running in the sandbox doesn't keep it alive on its own.
 Once a sandbox stays idle past its timeout, Railway shuts it down automatically.

 Set the idle timeout with `idleTimeoutMinutes` in the SDK or `--idle-timeout-minutes` in the CLI.
-It defaults to 30 minutes and can range from 1 to 120 minutes.
+On the Hobby and Pro plans it defaults to 30 minutes and can be set from 1 to 120 minutes.
+On the Trial and Free plans it defaults to 5 minutes and can be set from 1 to 5 minutes.
+Setting a value above your plan's maximum returns an error.

 ## Networking